fiezt/spatial-data-analysis/README.md

 This file contains a function to process hourly occupancies to average occupancies over the time period in the data files.
 Block closures are also accounted for in this processing.
 Additionally, GPS data is loaded for the block-faces.
 An example of running this file is below.
-Using the function this file enables running all the analysis in the project.
+Using the function in this file enables running all the analysis in the project.
 ```
 import process_data